 Once your payment processor is connected, you can go live with a Donorbox-hosted donation page or with an embedded form, pop-up form, or donate button on your own donation page.
-Read our blog on how to get started with Donorbox.
+Read our blog on how to get started with Donorbox and sign up below.

 Online donation links make accepting donations easier for nonprofits, but they are useless if your organization does not promote their existence.
 Nonprofits can promote donation links in several ways, online and off.
 The following are just a few examples of how your organization can share with donors how to donate online.

 Social media is likely the first place that comes to mind when it comes to promoting online.
 If your organization has collected enough followers on Facebook, Twitter, or Instagram, you can promote your donation link at no cost.

 The way to find success with social media is by telling a story.
 With each post, include your donation link.
 Donors will appreciate the convenience, especially if you have done your due diligence to inform and persuade them.

 If your organization is still new to online fundraising, and you are not reaching the number of people you would like through social media, you can promote your donation link with Facebook and Google Ads.
 Remember, featured links can be added to your Google Ads to help reach the right people.

 Learn more about How to Plan and Execute a Stellar Nonprofit Social Media Campaign.

 Promoting your donation link with an email will be similar to social media campaigns with a few key differences.

 Your organization will not want to send out too many emails since this can cause more donors to unsubscribe from your email list.
 Because of this, your organization will not connect with donors as often as you do through social media.